Imagine.Educate.Achieve.

 The IAdvisor 529 PlanCoverdell ESAUGMA/UTMA

-Control of accountPlan owner (usually a parent) has control throughout the life of the accountTrustee or custodian has control until age of majority, then assets belong to childCustodian has control until age of majority, but assets always belong to child
+Control of accountAccount owner (usually a parent or grandparent) has control throughout the life of the accountTrustee or custodian has control until age of majority, then assets belong to childCustodian has control until age of majority, but assets always belong to child

 Income eligibilityNo limitsPhases out for single filers at $95,000 to $110,000; for joint filers $190,000 to $220,000No limits

-Age restrictions for beneficiaryNoneCan only contribute until child reaches 18 and must withdraw funds before age 30Can only contribute until child reaches age of majority
+Age restrictions for beneficiaryNoneCan only contribute until child reaches 18 and must withdraw funds before age 30Child takes control of assets at age of majority

-Change in beneficiaryCan be transferred to another eligible member of the family at any time2Can be transferred to another eligible family member(< 30 yrs. old)Not permitted since assets are owned by minor child
+Change in beneficiaryCan be transferred to another eligible member of the family at any time1Can be transferred to another eligible family member(< 30 yrs. old)Not permitted since assets are owned by minor child

 If the child’s interest, dividends, and other investment income total more than $2,300, part of that income may be taxed at the parent’s tax rate instead of the child’s tax rate